CEM3H/NYC-Taxi/README.md

 http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml

 ### Project structure
-I will stick to original structure as it suggested in the course at Coursera, but will probably remove some intermediate stages to avoid repeating myself
+I will stick to original structure of the course at Coursera, but will probably remove some intermediate stages to avoid repeating myself.

 __Week 1__: Warming up =) Preparing data, cleaning and aggregation